 In her spare time, Rhodes enjoys indoor and outdoor rock climbing, playing songs by My Chemical Romance, Panic!
 At The Disco, and Fall Out Boy on her guitar, intense hiking, and writing sad poetry.
 At her university, Rhodes dabbled in glass blowing and intends to have a complete glass blowing studio once she retires.
 Rhodes is from Chicago but currently lives in Denver, Colorado.
 She believes Respectability’s mission is important and flew to Maryland to contribute in the best way she can.

-Rhodes wrote one piece during the Fall 2018 Fellowship:
+Rhodes wrote one piece during the Fall 2018 Apprenticeship:

 - Vivian Bass: The Powerful and Necessary Bonds Between Nonprofit Staff and Board Members

 (October 8, 2018)